arnavkj1995/Spline-Interpolation/README.md

-##Cubic Spline-Interpolation of points from mouse movement
+#Cubic Spline-Interpolation of points from mouse movement

 The cubic spline interpolation is done on some points taken at a time using regression.
 The c++ library used is alglib for interpolation.

-#REQUIREMENTS
+##REQUIREMENTS

 1. opencv
 2. Ubuntu
 3. g++ compiler

-#STEPS:
+##STEPS:

 1. To compile the code just run 'make' from the terminal.
    $make
-2. It will create a executable file ./sp.
+2. Running it will create a executable file sp.
    $./sp